kottans/mock-repo/README.md

 [![Kottans-Backend](https://img.shields.io/badge/%3D%28%5E.%5E%29%3D-backend-blue.svg)](https://github.com/kottans/backend)
 [![Kottans-Git](https://img.shields.io/badge/%3D%28%5E.%5E%29%3D-git-orange.svg)](https://github.com/kottans/git-course)

 Hi!
-It's Pavlo and I learn GitHub.
+It's Anushavan and I learn GitHub.
 I'm happy to be with kottans (https://github.com/kottans/git-course)

-Hi,

-This is a training repository for Kottans [frontend](https://github.com/Kottans/frontend), [backend](https://github.com/Kottans/backend), and [git](https://github.com/Kottans/git-course) courses.
+Hi, this is a training repository for Kottans [frontend](https://github.com/Kottans/frontend), [backend](https://github.com/Kottans/backend), and [git](https://github.com/Kottans/git-course) courses.
 You can try sending pull-requests to this repository proposing a change.
 The change can be anything you like, for example: fixing a typo in README.md.
 Consider this phrase, for example:

 *This was an intentionally misspelled phrase*

 Tell other kottans a couple of words and add a fancy picture.